ruipedrodias94/gauge/docs/scalability-experiments.md

      ```

-### Channel Scalability
+### Channel Scalability - Supported upto v1.2
 In this experiment, we will create `n` channels and deploy one chaincode in each channel.
 The experiment will then make one transaction to each chaincode which can be configured in the `config-channel-scalability.json`

 #### STEPS

-   * Set up the basic hyperledger fabric v1.1 network with 2 orgs (2 peers each) and a solo orderer.
+   * Set up the basic hyperledger fabric v1.x network with 2 orgs (2 peers each) and a solo orderer.
 [Click here](./fabric-network-setup.md) to learn about the setup.
    * Set up the kafka MQ cluster on a different machine.
    * Run deployment script to create channel, join channel, install and instantiate chaincode.
 [Click here](./deployment-doc.md) to see how to run the deployment script.
 The deployment script will create 10 channels and deploy 10 chaincodes.
    * `cd benchmark-tool/benchmark/fabric/channel-scalability`